-I feel it is important to mention here that my Dad was not gay or bisexual or even remotely metro.
-He was a fully masculine man that worked tirelessly like a man, took his adult responsibilities seriously like a man, and provided for his family dutifully as men did during his time.
-He just also happened to be a man who took great pride in his personal appearance and recognized that having youthful, beautiful skin is not just a benefit relegated to women.
-In the slang of the day, my Dad was termed a 'pretty boy', and he enjoyed being recognized as such.
+I feel it is important to mention here that my Dad was not gay, bisexual or even remotely metro.
+He was fully masculine, worked tirelessly, took his adult responsibilities seriously, and provided for his family dutifully.
+He just also happened to be a man who took great pride in his personal appearance and recognized that having youthful, beautiful skin is not just a benefit enjoyed by women.
+In the slang of the day, my Dad was termed a 'pretty boy', and he immensely enjoyed being recognized as such.
 He also intuitively knew what it took to maintain the appearance of his youth, so he could keep those 'attractive man' compliments coming.

 I was inspired to action by the age of 12 to begin caring for my own skin "the way Dad did".
-I have been using his techniques ever since-- along with a few that I developed myself.
-The techniques are very simple yet revolutionary.
+I have been using his techniques ever since.
+His techniques were very simple yet revolutionary.
 I say revolutionary, because many have fiercely pursued the fountain of youth at great cost to life, limb and pocketbook.
 My Father taught me that not only do you not need great amounts of cash (or surgery) to look wonderful, but that seemingly elusive fountain can be captured after all.
 The result is my own set of daily compliments on my skin, and how decade after decade, it still glows younger than ever.
 Who would have thought it was all about how you wash your face?

-I dedicate this year's Father's Day blog to my Dad and everything he wordlessly taught me during those endless hours of 'beauty classes' in our family bathroom.
+I dedicate this blog to my Dad and everything he wordlessly taught me during those endless hours of 'beauty classes' in our family bathroom.